learningequality/kolibri/platforms/android/README.md

 ## Development Flow

+1. Setup a Python virtual environment in which to do development.
+The Kolibri developer documentation has a [How To guide for doing this with pyenv](https://kolibri-dev.readthedocs.io/en/develop/howtos/pyenv_virtualenv.html) but any Python virtualenv should work.

-1. Install the Android SDK and Android NDK.
+2. Install the Android SDK and Android NDK.

 Set the `ANDROID_HOME` environment variable to the location you would like these to be installed, e.g.:
 `export ANDROID_HOME=./android_root`